MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-speech.md

 ms.prod: botframework
 ms.service: Cognitive Services
-ms.date: 03/01/2017
+ms.date:
-ms.reviewer:
+ms.reviewer: v-tosisk

 # Include the following line commented out
 #ROBOTS: Index
-#REVIEW

 ---
-> [!WARNING]
-> The content in this article is still under development.
-The article may have errors in content, formatting,
-> and copy.
-The content may change dramatically as the article is developed.

 # Add speech recognition and conversion to your bot
-The Speech APIs allow you to add advanced speech skills to your bot that leverage industry-leading algorithms for speech-to-text and text-to-speech conversion, as well as speaker recognition.
+With the Speech APIs you can add advanced speech skills to your bot that leverage industry-leading algorithms for speech-to-text and text-to-speech conversion, as well as speaker recognition.
 The Speech APIs use built-in language and acoustic models that cover a wide range of scenarios with high accuracy.

-In addition, for applications that require further customization, you can use the Custom Recognition Intelligent Service (CRIS), which allows you to calibrate the language and acoustic models of the speech recognizer by tailoring it to the vocabulary of the application, or even the speaking style of your users, thus achieving higher degree of accuracy.
+For applications that require further customization, you can use the Custom Recognition Intelligent Service (CRIS).
+This allows you to calibrate the language and acoustic models of the speech recognizer by tailoring it to the vocabulary of the application, or even to the speaking style of your users.

-There are 3 Speech APIs available in Cognitive Services to process or synthesize speech.
+There are three Speech APIs available in Cognitive Services to process or synthesize speech.

 ## Bing Speech API
-The [Bing Speech API](https://www.microsoft.com/cognitive-services/en-us/speech-api) provides speech-to-text and text-to-speech conversion capabilities.
+The <a href="https://www.microsoft.com/cognitive-services/en-us/speech-api" target="_blank">Bing Speech API</a> provides speech-to-text and text-to-speech conversion capabilities.

 ## Custom Recognition Intelligent Service
-The [Custom Recognition Intelligent Service (CRIS)](https://www.microsoft.com/cognitive-services/en-us/custom-recognition-intelligent-service-cris) allows you to create custom speech recognition models to tailor the speech-to-text conversion to an application's vocabulary or user's speaking style.
+The <a href="https://www.microsoft.com/cognitive-services/en-us/custom-recognition-intelligent-service-cris" target="_blank">Custom Recognition Intelligent Service (CRIS)</a> allows you to create custom speech recognition models to tailor the speech-to-text conversion to an application's vocabulary or user's speaking style.

 ## Speaker Recognition API
-The [Speaker Recognition API](https://www.microsoft.com/cognitive-services/en-us/speaker-recognition-api) enables speaker identification and verification through voice.
+The <a href="https://www.microsoft.com/cognitive-services/en-us/speaker-recognition-api" target="_blank">Speaker Recognition API</a> enables speaker identification and verification through voice.

 > [!TIP]
-> You can find detailed documentation about each API, including developer guides and API references by navigating to the Cognitive Services [documentation site](https://www.microsoft.com/cognitive-services/en-us/documentation) and selecting the API you are interested in from the navigation bar on the left side of the screen.
+> You can find detailed documentation, developer guides, and API referencesby on the Cognitive Services <a href="https://www.microsoft.com/cognitive-services/en-us/documentation" target="_blank">documentation site</a> and then on the left selecting the API you are interested in.

 ## Speech API examples for bots
-The Speech APIs enable your bots to parse audio and extract useful information from it.
-For example, bots can identify the presence of certain words, or access the transcribed text to perform an action.
-In addition, on messaging channels that support voice as input, bots can leverage the Speech APIs to recognize what the users are saying, rather than relying on text messages.
-Finally, the Speaker Recognition APIs can be used as a means to identify or even authenticate users through their unique voiceprint.
+The Speech APIs enable your bots to parse audio and extract useful information from voice input.
+For example, bots can identify the presence of certain words or access the transcribed text to perform an action.

+On messaging channels that support voice input, bots can leverage the Speech APIs to recognize what users are saying, rather than relying on text messages.

+The Speaker Recognition APIs can be used as a means to identify or even authenticate users through their unique voiceprint.

 > [!IMPORTANT]
 > Before you get started, you need to obtain your own subscription key from the Microsoft Cognitive Services site.
-Our [Getting Started](https://www.microsoft.com/cognitive-services/en-us/speech-api/documentation/getstarted/getstartedcsharpdesktop) guide for the Speech API describes how to obtain the key and start making calls to the APIs.
+The <a href="https://www.microsoft.com/cognitive-services/en-us/speech-api/documentation/getstarted/getstartedcsharpdesktop" target="_blank">Getting Started</a> guide for the Speech API describes how to obtain the key and start making calls to the APIs.

 ### Speech-To-Text example
 Let's build a simple bot that leverages the Speech API to perform speech-to-text conversion.
 Our bot receives an audio file and either responds with the transcribed text or provides some interesting information about the audio it received, such as word, character and vowel count.
-We will use the [Bot Application .NET template](http://docs.botframework.com/connector/getstarted/#getting-started-in-net) as our starting point.
-Note that this example requires the *Newtonsoft.JSON* package, which can be obtained via NuGet.
+We will use the <a href="http://docs.botframework.com/connector/getstarted/#getting-started-in-net" target="_blank">Bot Application .NET template</a> as our starting point.
+Note that this example requires the *Newtonsoft.JSON* package, which can be obtained via <a href="https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision/" target="_blank">nuGet</a>.

-After you create your project with the Bot Application template, add the Newtonsoft.JSON package, and then open the *MessagesController.cs* file.
+After you create your project with the Bot Application template, add the *Newtonsoft.JSON package*, and then open the *MessagesController.cs* file.
 Start by adding the following namespaces.

 ```cs
 using System.IO;